-Despite strong clean water laws, currently threatened at the highest levels of government, many of our rivers are too polluted for drinking or recreation.
+Despite strong clean water laws, currently threatened at the highest levels of government and in many states, many of our rivers are too polluted for drinking or recreation.
 Protecting, enforcing and strengthening our existing laws, permits and policies is necessary to limit the flow of pollution.
 From industrial agricultural waste and chemical toxins to nutrient runoff and bacteria, The Moore Charitable Foundation partners with champions who take polluters head on through research, advocacy, community mobilization, and, if necessary, litigation.

 Cape Fear River Watch monitors activities that impact the watershed, including heavy industry and confined animal feeding operations, and partners on environmental improvements, advocating for important policy change and engaging the community to become stewards of their river.